-Savolitinib (AZD6094 / HMPL-504 / volitinib) is a potential global first-in-class inhibitor of the mesenchymal epithelial transition factor, or c-Met, receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumours.
-We developed savolitinib as a potent and highly selective oral inhibitor that was designed to address renal toxicity, the primary issue that has prevented all other selective c-Met inhibitors from gaining regulatory approval.
-In Phase I clinical studies, savolitinib has shown promising signs of clinical efficacy, causing tumour size reduction in patients with c-Met gene amplification in papillary renal cell carcinoma, non-small cell lung cancer, colorectal cancer and gastric cancer.
-We are currently testing savolitinib in partnership with AstraZeneca in multiple parallel proof-of-concept studies, both as a monotherapy and in combination with other targeted therapies, immunotherapies, and chemotherapy.
+Savolitinib is a potent and selective inhibitor of the mesenchymal epithelial transition factor, or MET, receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumors.
+We designed savolitinib through chemical structure modification to specifically address kidney toxicity, the primary issue that halted development of several other selective MET inhibitors.
+In clinical trials to date in over 900 patients globally, savolitinib has shown promising signs of clinical efficacy in patients with MET gene alterations in lung cancer, kidney cancer, gastric cancer and prostate cancer with an acceptable safety profile.

-Fruquintinib (HMPL-013) is a highly selective and potent oral inhibitor of the vascular endothelial growth factor receptor, or VEGFR, and consequently we believe it has the potential to be a global best-in-class VEGFR inhibitor for many types of solid tumours.
-Based on pre-clinical and clinical data to date, fruquintinib’s kinase selectivity has been shown to reduce off-target toxicity, allowing for drug exposure that is able to fully inhibit VEGFR, a protein ligand which contributes to the growth of tumours, and use in potential combinations with other targeted therapies and chemotherapy in earlier lines of treatment with larger patient populations.
-We believe these are major points of differentiation compared to other small molecule VEGFR inhibitors that have already been approved, such as sunitinib, sorafenib and regorafenib.
-In partnership with Eli Lilly, we are currently studying fruquintinib for the treatment of colorectal cancer, non-small cell lung cancer and gastric cancer in China.
+Fruquintinib is a highly selective and potent oral inhibitor of three vascular endothelial growth factor receptors, known as VEGFR 1, 2 and 3.
+We believe that fruquintinib has the potential to become the global best-in-class selective small molecule VEGFR 1, 2 and 3 inhibitor for many types of solid tumors, and we are currently studying fruquintinib in colorectal cancer, gastric cancer and lung cancer.
+Based on pre-clinical and clinical data to date, fruquintinib’s kinase selectivity has been shown to reduce off-target toxicity.
+This allows for drug exposure that is able to fully inhibit VEGFR, a receptor tyrosine kinase which contributes to angiogenesis, the buildup of new blood vessels around a tumor, thereby contributing to the growth of tumors.
+Such selectivity also facilitates use in potential combinations with immunotherapy, targeted therapy and chemotherapy drugs.
+Fruquintinib has been approved for the treatment of third-line metastatic colorectal cancer in China.

-The targeting of PI3Kδ (delta) for B-cell malignancies is gaining an increasingly high profile with idelalisib gaining fast track approval in mid-2014 in multiple haematological cancer indications.
-Duvelisib, another high profile PI3Kδ inhibitor, is also in Phase III in various haematological cancer indications.
-There is also increasing evidence that PI3Kδ inhibitors are effective in the ibrutinib-resistant mutant population, ibrutinib being an important BTK inhibitor for several types of B-cell malignancies.
-We have designed HMPL-689 with superior PI3K isoform selectivity, in particular to spare PI3Kɣ (gamma) to minimise the serious infection observed with duvelisib due to its strong immune suppression.
-HMPL-689 potency, particularly at the whole blood level allows for reduced daily doses to minimise compound related toxicity such as the high level of liver toxicity observed with the idelalisib 150mg twice-daily dose regime.
-HMPL-689’s pharmacokinetic properties have been found to be favourable with expected good oral absorption, moderate tissue distribution and low clearance, suitable for once daily dosing.
-It is also expected that HMPL-689 will have low risk of drug accumulation and drug/drug interaction due to Cytochrome P450 (CYP) inhibition/induction.
-Given the above, we believe that HMPL-689 has the potential to be a best-in-class PI3Kδ agent, superior to both idelalisib and duvelisib.
+HMPL-689 is a novel, highly selective and potent small molecule inhibitor targeting the isoform phosphoinositide 3’-kinase delta (PI3Kδ), a key component in the B-cell receptor signaling pathway.
+We have designed HMPL-689 with superior PI3Kδ isoform selectivity, in particular to not inhibit PI3Kɣ (gamma), to minimize the risk of serious infection caused by immune suppression.
+HMPL-689’s strong potency, particularly at the whole blood level, also allows for reduced daily doses to minimize compound related toxicity, such as the high level of liver toxicity observed with the first-generation PI3Kδ inhibitor.
+HMPL-689’s pharmacokinetic properties have been found to be favorable with good oral absorption, moderate tissue distribution and low clearance in pre-clinical pharmacokinetic studies.
+We also expect HMPL-689 will have low risk of drug accumulation and drug-to-drug interaction.
+Given this, we believe that HMPL-689 has the potential to be a global best-in-class PI3Kδ agent.
 We currently retain all rights to HMPL-689 worldwide.